-The RC will look into implementing other appropriate long-term incentive plan for KMP of the Group to encourage alignment of KMP's interests with that of shareholders.
+The RC believes that the PSP will act as both retention and motivational tools for KMP of the Group, aligning the KMP's interests with that of shareholders.

-The Company has also adopted a Share Buyback Mandate since FY2018 which provides the Directors with the flexibility to utilise the shares which were purchased or acquired and held as treasury shares for any long-term share incentive schemes to be initiated by the Company as a means to reward and improve the long-term performance of the employees and in turn the Company and Group at large.
-The Company will utilise treasury shares instead of new issuance of shares as this would provide greater flexibility to manage and minimise the dilution impact (if any) arising from these share incentive schemes. (this may not work if they are giving a lot to the new people)
+The Company will also be renewing its Share Buyback Mandate (adopted since FY2018) which provides the Directors with the flexibility to utilise the shares which were purchased or acquired and held as treasury shares for any long-term share incentive schemes to be initiated by the Company as a means to reward and improve the long-term performance of the employees and in turn the Company and Group at large.
+The Company will utilise treasury shares instead of new issuance of shares as this would provide greater flexibility to manage and minimise the dilution impact (if any) arising from the share incentive schemes.